semji/mockservr/docs/http_mocking.rst

   }

-In the above example, the JSON or form body must define two key/value pairs: The first one is `name` and its value must be "John" (the `string` validator is automatically inferred) ; the second one is `last_name` and its value must either be "Doe" or "Bar" (the `anyOf` validator is automatically inferred).
+In the above example, the JSON or form body must define two key/value pairs: The first one is `name` and its value must be "John" (the `equal` validator is automatically inferred) ; the second one is `last_name` and its value must either be "Doe" or "Bar" (the `anyOf` validator is automatically inferred).

-The incoming request's body may also be a simple string or any other scalar.
+The incoming request's body may also be a simple string or any other scalar then the `equal` validator is automatically inferred.

 .. code-block:: yaml
     :caption: YAML